-Clinical hypnosis is performed by trained professional to use an altered state of awareness, perception, or consciousness to treat a psychological or physical problem.
+Clinical hypnosis is performed by trained professional who uses this altered state of awareness to treat a psychological or physical problem.
 Hypnosis is a highly relaxed state of concentration and focused attention.
-When in this state, we are able to use our minds more powerfully to allow people to use more of their potential.
+When in this state, we use our minds more powerfully.
+This allows us to better reach our true potential.

 How Does Hypnosis Work?

-Many people think that when they are under hypnosis they will not have control over themselves, but it is not sleep.
-You will not be unconscious and will be aware of everything that is happening at all times and cannot be made to do or say anything against your will.
+Many people think that when they are under hypnosis, they lose control over themselves even though they are awake.
+Actually, you do not become unconscious.
+You are aware of everything that is happening at all times.
+You cannot be made to do or say anything against your will.
 People in a state of hypnotic trance are not under the control of the mental health worker.
-It is simply a relaxed state where a client can access the subconscious mind.
-Trance is what happens when we engage in changing our minds.
+They are simply in a relaxed state where they can access the subconscious mind.
+Called a trance, this is what happens when we engage in changing our minds.

-While there are many ways of achieving a hypnotic state, most of the time you will be with the therapist and they will simply speak to you in a slow and soothing voice.
+While there are many ways of achieving a hypnotic state, most of the time you will be with a therapist speaking in a slow and soothing voice.
 They may ask you to visualize a certain image or focus on a fixed point.
-This is simply to make you feel very relaxed, but you will still be aware of your surroundings.
+This makes you feel very relaxed, but you are still aware of your surroundings.

-While in this relaxed state, the therapist will then ask questions to try and pinpoint the problem and what caused the problem so they can begin to come up with a solution.
-They may teach you how to give yourself suggestions while you are in this subconscious state in order to use the mind to overcome specific problems such as poor self-esteem.
+While in this relaxed state, the therapist will ask questions to try and pinpoint the problem and its caused so they can form a solution.
+They may teach you how to give yourself suggestions while you are in this subconscious state to overcome specific problems such as poor self-esteem.

 What is Clinical Hypnosis Used For?

-Clinical hypnosis can be used to treat or cure many psychological problems including anxiety, eating disorders, phobias, sleep disorders, stuttering, sexual dysfunctions, and several other behavioral disorders.
-It can be used for almost anything that just regular therapy could help, or for anything you feel like you would like to stop or cure.
+Clinical hypnosis is used to treat many psychological problems.
+These include anxiety, eating disorders, phobias, sleep disorders, stuttering, sexual dysfunctions, and other behavioral disorders.